obi-talentnet/local-ci/README.md

 # local ci

-This adds the local ci to our applications.
+This is a small utility to assist with running tests et al on our local applications.

 ### application usage

 To add the CI to your local project kindly add the below to your `package.json or composer file` file in the script section.
-NB: php setup is a WIP at the moment.

 ```js
  "fetch-ci": "wget https://raw.githubusercontent.com/obi-talentnet/local-ci/main/local-ci.sh"
 ```

+NB: php setup: WIP